r-causal/tipr/paper.md

     ## 1               1             1.1                0.5                 1.21
     ## # … with 1 more variable: n_unmeasured_confounders <dbl>

-A hypothetical unobserved continuous confounder that has a effect of 1.1 with the outcome would need a relationship with the outcome of `1.21` to tip this analysis at the 5% level, rendering it inconclusive.
+A hypothetical unobserved continuous confounder that has a mean difference of `0.5` between the exposure groups would need a relationship with the outcome of `1.21` to tip this analysis at the 5% level, rendering it inconclusive.

 # Conclusion